← Guides

 Before you settle

-- Count the merch.
-Reconcile what you sold against starting stock so the merch total is solid before it folds into the night's take.
+• Close out the merch table.
+Reconcile what you sold against starting stock so the merch number is solid before it folds in.
+See Run the merch table.

 The settlement, step by step

-- Enter every deduction.
-Venue cut, support payments, production costs, agent or manager commission.
-Each one gets its own line so the math is auditable later, not buried in a single "fees" number.
+3. Add every deduction line by line.
+Venue cut, support, production, catering, commission — each gets its own row so the math is auditable later, not buried in one "fees" number.

 Settled a tricky one and not sure where a number should land?
 Email us at hello@artisthq.app — we'll walk through it with you.